Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

 for $C$ a l.c.i. elliptic curve on $X$ of degree $m_g+k$.

 From this short exact sequence one checks that a general line and a general conic are not jumping for $E$.
-Indeed, for any line $l\subset X$ disjoint from $C$, it is immediate to compute that $E|_l\simeq \calo_l(-1)\oplus \calo_l$.
+Indeed, for any line $l\subset X$ disjoint from $C$, it is immediate to compute that $E|_l\simeq \cccO_l(-1)\oplus \cccO_l$.
 To verify that the same holds for a general conic $R_2$, we recall the following facts.

-First, for a general point $p\in X$, the family of l.c.i. elliptic curves passing trough $p$ is parameterised by a smooth codimension 2 subscheme $\calh_p$ of the Hilbert scheme $\calh_{m_g+k,1}$ of l.c.i. elliptic curves of degree $m_g+k$.
+First, for a general point $p\in X$, the family of l.c.i. elliptic curves passing through $p$ is parametrised by a smooth codimension 2 subscheme $\calh_p$ of the Hilbert scheme $\calh_{m_g+k,1}$ of l.c.i. elliptic curves of degree $m_g+k$.

 Second, for such a point $p$ we have that

 so that for all $(1,k)$-instantons $E$, $h^0(E(1)\otimes \cali_p)=h^0(E(1))-2, \ h^i(E(1)\otimes \cali_p)=0$ for $i\ne 0$.